The Sparrow Conundrum

 The story continues my fascination with the period, its sailing ships and also the mid-Victorian theatre.
 Along with investigating the mystery of a young woman’s death and the growth and resolution of the romance, it follows the activities of a visiting theatre troupe as they rehearse and stage a nautical melodrama.

 It also shows Helen cajoling her father into letting her be part of his business, making an actual sea voyage to understand better what it entailed, and sealing her first ever business deal with consummate skill.
 As I discovered in the writing of the two books, she refuses to conform meekly to what convention demands of her.

-And now, right at the end of 2018, it’s emulated The Figurehead and won a Chillwithabook Readers’ award…
+And now, it’s emulated The Figurehead and won a Chillwithabook Readers’ award…

 The Loch Ewe Mystery

 This is a novel for children between 8 and 12 and it features two of my favourite things: sailing and the north west coast of Scotland.
 Many years ago, I was lucky enough to be part of a team of instructors for pupils from schools all over the UK on what used to be called outward bound activities.
 The walking part involved treks over the beautiful west Highland mountains, but I was part of the sailing team, sailing the old Montague whalers, 27 foot long with foresail, mainsail and mizzen.